jinyanliu/ViaplaySections/README.md

-# ViaplaySections
-A small app navigates between different sections from Viaplay API.

-README

-Functions

-Presents the first section’s title and description when the user opens the app.
-I choose not to show the list of all sections on the main screen, because I prefer the drawer navigation, i.e., the left side bar.

-The user is able to navigate to all sections from the left side drawer navigation, which is implemented with RecyclerView.

-The title and description are displayed for each section, which the user chooses from the drawer navigation.
-The implementation uses a SectionAdapterOnClickHandler.
-It listens to the clicking event and populates corresponding title and description for the selected section.

-The app supports both online and offline modes.
-It stores necessary data to database when opened for the first time, i.e., right after new installation.
-If there is no internet connection for the first time use after new installation, then a text message will be displayed, e.g., Please enable internet at first use!
-When working at online mode, the app always downloads the latest data from Viaplay API and replace the data in the database.
-When working at offline mode, it reads the data from the database.

-Performance

-Current viewing page information survives configuration change, e.g., from portrait view to landscape view.

-Previous viewing page information survives activity lifecycle state transition, e.g., from background to foreground.

-If it’s offline mode when used for the first time after new installation, then the app will retrieve & populate data when internet is enabled and the app is resumed from background.
-Or if the app is at foreground, then user can swipe the screen to load data.

-A Toast message will pop up while waiting for the data comes back from Viaplay API, saying “Data is loading…”.
-While there is internet, I try to get newest data from Viaplay API, even though this app has old data saved in the database.

-Put all the strings into string.xml file with the attribute: translatable=“true” or “false”.
-Each of them has comments, e.g. explaining “ What is this string for? ”, “ When is it presented to the user? ” and “Where is this in the layout? ” So if I need this app to be localized, the translator can easily translate the strings without changing Java code.

-Created and reused custom styles to UI widgets, e.g., reusing TextViews for label  and content on main screen.

-Used Retrofit http client to perform API requests: e.g., getting sections list and a single section’s details.

-Tests

-Most of the tests use Espresso.

-Test all UI widgets on the main screen.
-Because my app has a dynamic main screen, it is important to check that every widget exists.

-Test static views, e.g., Viaplay logo ImageView and title label TextView, have the correct images or texts.

-Created 2 customized Matcher classes.
-One is DrawableMatcher, which checks if an ImageView has a correct image.
-The other is IgnoreCaseTextMatcher class, which checks if a TextView has the correct text, case-insensitive.

-Test the menu image on the left side of the app bar.
-Performs clicking on the menu image, which opens up drawer navigation RecyclerView.
-Because this is a widget that the user can interact with.

-Test getItemCount() method in SectionAdapter class.
-It is important because it indicates how many different section items this app gets back from Viaplay API or database.
-This is the number of section items displayed on the drawer navigation RecyclerView.

-Test performing clicking on one of the section items.
-The app should populate the right page on the main screen.
-Because this is a widget that the user can interact with.

-Implemented IdlingResource to control Espresso while the app is doing long-running operations, e.g., retrieving data from REST API during testing.

-Design

-Choose drawer navigation instead of others, e.g., tab navigation.
-It is because I visited Viaplay’s Android app on Google Play Store and wanted to stay consistent with the design.
-Besides drawer navigation saves up activities and the space on one activity.

-Shows 5 different sections on the drawer navigation RecyclerView, even though the returned sections’ number from Viaplay API is 7.
-That is because there are 3 sport sections with the same title and description.
-Besides, I looked up at: https://viaplay.se/serier, and found there was only 1 sport tab on the website.
-So I decided to show 5 sections.

-Set colorPrimary to “#212D33” and colorPrimaryDark to “#141B1F” on purpose.
-I don't know if they are exactly the same colors that Viaplay used on android app.
-I tried to get them from Viaplay’s Android app screenshots on Google Play Store.
+A small app to navigate Viaplay’s content categories retrieved via API.

+# Functions

+1. Presents the first section’s name, title and description when opening the app.
+2. Navigates all categories from a navigation bar in the left side.
+3. The name, title and description are displayed for each category, when clicking the category name from the navigation bar.
+4. Supports both online and offline use.
+The data is stored locally after used in online mode.
+5. Swipe down to load latest data from API.

+# Implementation Highlights

+1. Implemented with Android Architecture Components framework, e.g., using ViewModel, LiveData and Room.
+2. Used a single activity and two fragment classes for implementation.
+This increases modularity and re-usability.
+3. Used dataBinding.
+4. Used Retrofit HTTP client to perform API requests: e.g., getting sections list and a single section’s details.
+5. A user friendly image with message is displayed if no data is available, e.g., first time use under  offline mode.
+6. Current data on the screen survives configuration change, e.g., screen orientation.
+7. Ongoing background task (e.g., fetching data via network) survives configuration change.
+8. Recently viewed category information survives activity lifecycle state transition, e.g., from background to foreground.
+9. Retrieves and populates data when resuming from background under online mode.
+10. A loading indicator could be displayed if the data is not loaded immediately.
+11. Put all the strings into strings.xml to support easy localization.
+12. Created and reused custom styles to UI widgets, e.g., reusing TextView styles for labels  and contents.

+# Tests

+Used Espresso for instrumented tests.

+1. Tests the corresponding UI widgets are displayed based on availability of data.
+2. Tests that clicking on the menu image will open drawer navigation bar.
+3. Tests that clicking on single category name from navigation bar will populate the right content.
+4. Tests the getItemCount() method in SectionAdapter class.
+5. Added IdlingResources in MainActivity for Espresso.
+6. Created two customized Matcher classes, e.g., a DrawableMatcher to check if an ImageView has the correct image.

+# Design

+1. Used drawer navigation to stay consistent with Viaplay’s Android app.
+2. Showed one Sport category instead of three returned from the API.
+Because they have the same  content.
+3. Set colorPrimary to “#212D33” and colorPrimaryDark to “#141B1F” on purpose, with reference to Viaplay’s Android app.